Raku/atom-language/README.md

 ## What Makes This The Fun Edition™?

-> Perl 6 is *optimized for fun* -Audrey Tang
+> Perl 6 is optimized for fun ― Audrey Tang

 * This package was developed to work with [Fira Code][fira-code] ligatures

-* More syntax highlighted (numbers, operators, interpolation, traits, better strings)
+* More syntax highlighted (numbers, operators, interpolation, traits, better strings).

 * Some day we hope this package will also contain support for many popular atom packages that have service hooks like autocomplete+ and linter